 How to Survive a Stock Market Crash

-Has anyone noticed how the stock market has repeatedly plummeted over the past six months?
+Has anyone noticed how the stock market has been extremely volatile?
 And how nearly everyone is soothed when industry specialists scramble to prop up our failing economy?
-And it’s not only happening in America – the Chinese market is halfway down that slippery slope as well.
+And it’s not only happening in America – all over the globe, markets have been up and down more than usual.
 The last time the system showed this much volatility, the crash of 2008 occurred.

 I’m no financial expert, but there seems to be a collection of very, very bad signs.
 When markets slowly freefall and no one in the media is talking about it, that means it’s time to sit up, pay attention, and be prepared to take immediate actions.